Debate on "Is the Infrastructure Sector Really Necessary?"

 Translator's notes:

-LY.COM: In fact, the backend of LY.COM's HBase cluster service application process integrates the configuration parameters of the application workflow with the HBase cluster configuration template to automatically launch a cluster instance using Kubernetes.
-This automation process works very smoothly, and there is no longer a situation where an operations engineer receives the ticket and runs a secret script to create a cluster.
+LY.COM: In fact, the backend for LY.COM's HBase cluster service application integrates the configuration parameters of the application workflow with the HBase cluster configuration template to automatically launch a cluster instance using Kubernetes.
+This automated process works very smoothly, and there is no longer a situation where an operations engineer receives the ticket and runs a secret script to create a cluster.

 Problem 4: Intentional obstruction to DevOps

-In addition to technological delays, infrastructure departments sometimes intentionally hinder the efficiency of their teams for their own benefit (budget and survival).
-For example, some departments exclusively manage all infrastructure resources under various pretexts and make developers submit applications every time they need an object storage bucket.
-If a developer needs a database, they also need to submit an application, and even updating a single line of SQL must wait for DBA approval.
+In addition to technological delays, infrastructure departments sometimes intentionally hinder their teams' efficiency for their own benefit (budget and survival).
+For example, some departments exclusively manage all infrastructure resources under various pretexts, forcing developers to submit an application every time they need an object storage bucket.
+Even if a developer needs a database, they must submit an application, and even updating a single line of SQL must wait for DBA approval.

-In infrastructure-led CI/CD pipelines, only the CI part is often functioning and the CD part is intentionally separated.
-This is done under the pretext of "ensuring the stability of the production environment," but in reality, they are afraid that if they open up CD, the business development teams will realize that they can do high-quality work efficiently without intermediate procedures, and their department will become unnecessary.
+In CI/CD pipelines led by infrastructure departments, only the CI portion is functional, and the CD portion is intentionally separated.
+This is done under the pretext of "ensuring the stability of the production environment," but in reality, they fear that if they open up CD, business development teams will realize that they can do high-quality work efficiently without intermediate procedures, and their department will become unnecessary.

-Even if they are departments of the same company, the relationship between the business department and the infrastructure department is actually like that between users and vendors.
+Even within the same company, the relationship between business and infrastructure departments is actually like that between users and vendors.
 Naturally, vendors tend to exclude other vendors.
-Even if there are vendors that provide excellent observability tools externally, the infrastructure department will not use them and will try to build their own difficult-to-use ELK.
-Even if there is a reliable RDS externally, the infrastructure department will try to build MySQL by itself.
+Even if there are external vendors offering excellent observability tools, the infrastructure department will not use them and will instead try to build its own, difficult-to-use ELK.
+Even if there is a reliable external RDS, the infrastructure department will try to build its own MySQL.

-Before Lark and DingTalk became popular, at least 200 of China's Top 500 companies had teams to develop internal IM tools.
-A lot of human resources were wasted reinventing a poor wheel.
-These IM tools, which are said to be tailored to the special needs of the company, are difficult to use, have weak security, and often cause entire teams to quit while using them.
+Before the popularity of Lark and DingTalk, at least 200 of China's top 500 companies had teams dedicated to developing internal IM tools.
+Many human resources were wasted reinventing the wheel.
+These IM tools, supposedly tailored to the specific needs of each company, were difficult to use, had poor security, and often led to entire teams leaving the company.

 💡